+Migraines are the second leading cause of disability in the world, and the first for females.
 Migraines can make anyone miserable, and anyone that suffers from them has no doubt quickly tried to discover what is causing them in hopes of alleviating the pain.
-There are many triggers for migraines, and one of the most common can be bad eyesight.
+There are many triggers for migraines, from flashing lights to loud noises.
+One of the most common causes of migraines is bad eyesight.
+Straining to see near or far can trigger the dreaded brain pain.
 If you are having trouble pinpointing what is causing your migraines, take into consideration your eyesight and your vision habits.

 Reading or using a computer in bad lighting can also cause eyestrain.
 Other eye issues that may trigger a migraine are glaucoma or papilloedema (which is the swelling of the optic nerve).

 Regardless of how you strain your eyes, eyestrain may be what is causing your migraines.
-Some easy ways to eliminate eyestrain as the trigger for your migraine is to address the causes that are causing the straining in the first place.
+Some easy ways to eliminate eyestrain as the trigger for your migraine are to address the causes of the straining in the first place.

 We often strain our eyes because we do not realize how weak our eye muscles have become.
 In this case, you may want to try some eye exercises to strengthen your vision.
-Overtime, your vision will improve and your eyes will feel less fatigue and strain.
+You can build eye muscle strength the same way you build your biceps or abs, through exercise and a healthy diet.
+Over time, your vision will improve and your eyes will feel less fatigued and strained.

 The Ocu-Plus Formula is a specialized daily supplement containing 17 eye-healthy vitamins, minerals, and herbs that are proven to strengthen your eyes naturally.
-If eyestrain is the culprit, the improvement from eye vitamins should relieve your migraines.
+Some of the nutrients it includes are alpha-lipoic acid, chromium, lutein, and rutin.
+If eyestrain is the culprit, the improvement of your vision and overall health from eye vitamins should relieve your migraines.

-Another way to address eyestrain caused by working on a computer, which is known as Computer Vision Syndrome, is to give yourself needed breaks from the glare of the computer screen.
+Another way to address eye strain caused by working on a computer, which is known as Computer Vision Syndrome, is to give yourself much-needed breaks from the glare of the computer screen.
+Computer Vision Syndrome can cause your eyes to feel irritated, red, and dry in addition to being sore.
 Basically, for every 10 minutes of work you do in front of the screen, you want to look at something 10 feet away for at least 10 seconds.